MooersLab/pymolsnips/README.md

 The secret to keeping your sanity while using *vim* is to remember to escape from insert mode to normal mode as soon as you finish entering a chunk of text because the normal mode is where you issue commands.

 *vim* lacks native support for snippets.
-We have to extend *vim* with plugin known as a snippet manager..
+We have to extend *vim* with plugin known as a snippet manager.
 There are several plugins for managing snippets.
 *Neosnippetsi*, *SnipMate*, and *UltiSnips* will be discussed here.